Welcome to the Duval family history page! This site is devoted to Charles and Sarah

 markets where Indians traded furs for French manufactured goods.
 Their intentions

-were entirely spiritual, in line with the intense Catholic Counter-
+were entirely spiritual, in line with the intense Catholic Counter- Among the fifty men and women who arrived to establish the new

 Despite the ambitious plans of the founders of Montréal and the fact that, astonishingly, all of the settlers survived their first winter there, the new settlement initially failed to prosper.
 The Iroquois, who were then engaged in a series of wars with neighboring tribes to control trade on the St. Lawrence, killed many of the French settlers, and the founders were no more successful than previous recruiters in convincing young Frenchmen to come to this new and dangerous land.
 By 1652 the French population of Montréal was still just fifty, and the founders were on the verge of abandoning the project completely, but they decided to make one more effort to entice young men to join the settlement.
 The result was the celebrated “Great Recruitment,” which brought more than 100 men, as well as several women, to Montréal in 1653 and saved the project from extinction.